 In 1997, four students came together to do a presentation project for the Software Engineering module (COM 263) on the topic of the ‘Millennium Bug’.
 They were Graham Mitchell, Jamie Dearnley, Andrew Smyth and myself.
 The project was of such high standard that we, students of Interactive Media (50% computing, 50% graphic design) came top.
 That’s right.
 We, multimedia designers beat the pure computing students at their own game.
 But how?
 Was it the content?
 Doubtful because each presentation had more or less had the same content as everybody else.
 No, we delivered our presentation with style!

-We were asked by the module leader to redo the presentation in the main lecture theatre; we sadly declined, but deep down I regret that we didn’t do it.
-From that day, us four worked together on other group projects, and as we were group 39 on the COM 263 list, the name (or brand) stuck.
+Our presentation was so good, we were asked by our module leader to redo the presentation in the main lecture theatre in front of all the computing students of that year.
+We sadly declined, but deep down I regret that we didn’t do it.
+From that day, us four worked together on other projects for the rest of the course, and as we were group 39 on the presentation list, the name (or brand) stuck.

 A Shot in the Dark was the assignment for a module on the second year of the Interactive Media course; COM 267 I think, I may be wrong.
 Anyway, the assignment was to produce a multimedia application that incorporated QuickTime video elements.